 Free concerts on the river

 Summer nights on Náplavka rock.
-We loved the atmosphere of open parties along the river with local beer on tap and usually live music for anyone passing by.
+Náplavka is a name of the part of riverbank under the Jiráskův bridge where there are open-air bars with local beer on tap and live music.

 Lots of festivals in Prague take over the city in summer like the Prague Folklore Festival where different central and eastern European countries compete in traditional folk dancing in the Old Town or the ice cream festival.
 Good resources to find them expats.cz and pragueexperience.com.